Lead Scientist, Nature-Based Solutions

-Dr. Robert McDonald is Lead Scientist for the Global Cities program at The Nature Conservancy.
+Dr. Robert McDonald is Lead Scientist for the Nature-Based Solutions at The Nature Conservancy.
 He researches the impact and dependencies of cities on the natural world, and helps direct the science behind much of the Conservancy’s urban conservation work.
 He holds a PhD in Ecology from Duke University and has published more than 50 peer-reviewed publications, and a recent book, entitled Conservation for Cities (Island Press) which documents the role green infrastructure can play in the well-being of urban residents.

 Prior to joining the Conservancy, Rob was a Smith Conservation Biology Fellow at Harvard University, studying the impact global urban growth will have on biodiversity and conservation.
 He also taught landscape ecology at Harvard’s Graduate School of Design, helping architects and planners incorporate ecological principles into their projects.
 He holds a B.S. degree in biology from The University of North Carolina at Chapel Hill.